Radiation Medicine Residency Program

 Residents, Faculty & Alumni

-The Department of Radiation Medicine residency program currently has five residents in training and eight faculty physicians.
+The Department of Radiation Medicine residency program currently has four residents in training (two to join in July 2017) and nine faculty physicians.
 See a complete list of our current residents and faculty.

 Everyone can find something fun to do in Western New York!
 Local highlights include: